-- Idle levels for notebooks and integrated computers that incorporate the energy use of the displays; - Quantitative distinctions between desktop categories (e.g., Mb of video memory, number of processor cores, Mb of system memory) to make sure these distinctions remain current; - Sleep levels for desktop-derived servers; and - Allowances for Out-Of-Bound (OOB) client management tools, such as service processors in Sleep and Standby, which may aid in the adoption of computer power management.
+- Idle levels for notebooks and integrated computers that incorporate the energy use of the displays. - Quantitative distinctions between desktop categories (e.g., Mb of video memory, number of processor cores, Mb of system memory) to make sure these distinctions remain current. - Sleep levels for game consoles and desktop-derived servers.

+Allowances for Out-Of-Bound (OOB) client management tools in Sleep and Standby that may aid in the adoption of computer power management.